roku674/landbruget.dk/backend/pipelines/README.md

     """Save raw data with metadata, preserving original format"""
     # Save data in its original format (JSON, CSV, XML, etc.)
     # Add metadata including source information
+    # **IMPORTANT**: Absolutely NO transformations should happen here.
+    # The data saved must be identical to what was fetched.
     pass

 def main() -> None: